kalppi/kalppi.github.io/_posts/2018-03-16-dangers-of-javascripts-type-converting-comparisons.md

 if(userService.passwordMatches(user, request.password) === true) {
 {% endhighlight %}

-Now the returned promise is compared strictly against `true`, and you'll eventually notice the missing `await` keyword because you can't seem to be able to login.
+Now the returned promise is compared strictly against `true`, and you'll eventually notice the missing `await` because you can't log in.
 Then you can fix your code:

 {% highlight js %}
 if(await userService.passwordMatches(user, request.password) === true) {
 {% endhighlight %}

 This totally didn't happen.
-Not to me at least.
+No not to me.